Illness or Exposure Protocols

 Faculty and staff must continue to monitor personal health for symptoms and risk of exposure.

 If you don’t feel well, stay home and notify your supervisor or department chair.
 If you arrive on campus and begin to feel symptoms consistent with COVID-19, immediately notify your supervisor or department chair and go home.
-You should contact your primary care physician first and follow their advice, including scheduling a COVID-19 test, if recommended.
-Contact the university’s Employee Health Nurse Case Manager from Lehigh Valley Health Network, Christine Wolfe, RN, at 610-861-8080 ext.
+You should take an at-home COVID antigen test or contact your primary care physician first and follow their advice.
+If you test positive for COVID, contact the university’s Employee Health Nurse Case Manager from Lehigh Valley Health Network, Christine Wolfe, RN, at 610-861-8080 ext.
 23504 or Christine.Wolfe@lvhn.org and notify her of your condition.

 Any faculty or staff member who has been on campus or in close proximity to other Lehigh community members and receives a positive COVID-19 test result must notify Christine Wolfe and notify Lehigh by following the instructions in the COVID-19 Return to Campus Employee Health Guide.
 The Employee Health Nurse Care Manager will need to clear you for return to work and will facilitate appropriate contact tracing.
 Those who test positive and have not been on campus or in close proximity are still encouraged to contact her.
 She serves as the key point of contact for Lehigh employees for any health concerns related to COVID-19 and facilitates care through recovery and return to work for any employees who suspect exposure or may test positive for COVID-19, working closely with Lehigh Human Resources throughout the process.